☞ The renaming of “Ledger Live” to “Ledger Wallet” is still in progress in the repos.

 Live Common

-The Common library of Ledger Live is called Ledger-live-common.
-It provides a single library compatible with both desktop and mobile version of Ledger Live.
+The Common library of Ledger Wallet is called Ledger-live-common.
+It provides a single library compatible with both desktop and mobile version of Ledger Wallet.

-It includes a CLI for testing purpose or for using Ledger Live features directly from a terminal (in a limited way).
+It includes a CLI for testing purpose or for using Ledger Wallet features directly from a terminal (in a limited way).

 It is designed to have very generic models and mechanics (for currencies, accounts, storage, synchronisation, events…) that also facilitates new blockchain integrations through flexibility.